Stunning Photo Storage Tips for Effortless Family Downsizing

 - Metal paper clips that rust

-- Sticky notes attached directly to delicate documents
+- Sticky notes attached directly to delicate originals

-If you are storing negatives or slides, keep them in sleeves made for photographic film.
-Prints should not press tightly against each other.
-Documents should lie flat when possible.
+If you are storing negatives or slides, use sleeves designed for photographic film.
+Prints should not press tightly against each other, and documents should lie flat whenever possible.
+You do not need a museum-level conservation lab in your home, but you do need a clean, stable environment that reduces wear.

-Scan prints at a reasonably high resolution, especially if they may be enlarged later.
-Save files in a common format such as TIFF or high-quality JPEG, and keep backups in more than one place.
-If a scan includes handwriting on the back, photograph or scan both sides.
+For photographs, scanning is often the best option.
+Scan prints at a reasonably high resolution so they remain usable later, especially if someone may want to enlarge or edit them.
+Save files in common formats such as TIFF or high-quality JPEG, and keep backups in more than one place.

-Scan or photograph documents that are likely to be shared or used often.
-This includes:
+For family papers, scan or photograph items that are likely to be shared often, including:

 - Family letters